 10 Qualities That Define A Good Economist

-There are lots of skills that come with being a successful economist, some more important than others.
-Obviously, being able to sift through dense theoretical and scientific papers and sift out the information you need is one of the top skills an economist - and academics in general - should have.
-Seeing as you'll spend so much of your time reading, it's essential to be a good reader.
+There are lots of skills that come with being an economist, some more important than others.
+Obviously, being able to sift through dense theoretical and scientific papers and acquire the information you need is one of the top skills an economist - and academics in general - should have.
+Seeing as you'll spend so much of your time reading, it's essential to be good at it.

 But there are other skills, both soft and hard, that are essential to your career as a successful economist.
-Read on for the ten we at INOMICS think are the most important, and remember, if you think you're a little weak in one area, there's always room to improve through courses (INOMICS may be able to help you here), persistence, and surrounding yourself with other successful people who are good at the part you're not so good at.
+Read on for the ten we at INOMICS think are the most important.
+Remember, if you think you're a little weak in one area, there's always room to improve through courses (INOMICS may be able to help you here), persistence, and surrounding yourself with other successful people who have expertise in areas you do not.